Hebrew Classes

 Hebrew Reading 101

 This class is for those who are reading Hebrew (even if slowly) and would like to increase their proficiency.
-We will use the book, Alef Isn’t Enough, which includes acquisition of key vocabulary from the Siddur, the Haggadah, and the Tanakh.
+We will use the book Prayerbook Hebrew the Easy Way, which includes acquisition of key vocabulary and grammar from the Siddur.
+Taught by Sharon Mills.

 Hebrew Reading 103, Continued